asadsalehhayat/art-setup-in-k8s/README.md

 Ensure your Docker image art:latest is available to your Kubernetes cluster.

 For production clusters, push your image to a Docker registry (e.g., Docker Hub, Google Container Registry) and update the image field in art-deployment.yaml to point to the registry path (e.g., your-registry/art:latest).

-Pod CrashLoopBackOff:

-Check the logs of the failing Pod to diagnose the issue:

-kubectl logs -n asad <pod-name>

-(Replace <pod-name> with the actual name of your ART Pod, e.g., art-deployment-xxxxx-yyyyy).

 Service not accessible: